 Lunada Bay is one of the most scenic spots in Southern California.
 Located in the affluent Los Angeles suburb of Palos Verdes Estates, it has sweeping views of the Pacific and the multi-million dollar homes to match.

 Lunada Bay has long been one of Southern California's most hostile surf spots.
 For decades, groups of "selfish rich kids" have made it nearly impossible for anyone considered a "non-local" to visit or surf the break.

 Access to the Bay is down a trail, where "Bay Boys" have been known to ambush visitors, harassing them both verbally and physically.
-In 1995, they broke a schoolteacher's ribs and pelvis.
 Lately, however, the chosen form of deterrence seems to be throwing rocks and damaging cars that are parked nearby.
 (One Bay Boy was recently caught on camera when he threw a rock at a drone that was trying to videotape the bay.)